andreim14/beanis/docs/getting-started.md

 # This is the model that will be saved to the database
 class Product(Document):
     name: str  # You can use normal types just like in pydantic
     description: Optional[str] = None
     price: Indexed(float)  # You can also specify that a field should correspond to an index
     category: Category  # You can include pydantic models as well

-# Call this from within your event loop to get beanie setup.
+# Call this from within your event loop to get beanis setup.
 async def init():
     # Create Motor client
     client = AsyncIOMotorClient("mongodb://user:pass@host:27017")

-    # Init beanie with the Product document class
+    # Init beanis with the Product document class
     await init_beanie(database=client.db_name, document_models=[Product])
 ```